ExploitBlock/Telegram-Bot-Extractor/README.md

 3. The extension will scan the page and display any Telegram bot information found.
 4. Use the **Copy** buttons to copy results, or **Clear All** to reset.

 ## Permissions

 - `activeTab`: To access the content of the current page.
 - `scripting`: To inject the extraction script.
 - `clipboardWrite`: To allow copying results.
+- `webRequest`: To monitor requests to Telegram API endpoints.

 ## Security & Privacy

 - **No data is sent anywhere**: All extraction happens locally in your browser.
 - **Do not use extracted tokens for unauthorized access.**
   This tool is for research and reporting only.
-- **Responsible Disclosure**: If you find active phishing bots, report them to [Telegram Abuse](https://telegram.org/abuse) or relevant authorities.
+- **Responsible Disclosure**: If you find Telegram bots being abused, report them to [Telegram Abuse](https://telegram.org/abuse) or relevant authorities.

 ## Disclaimer